-Allegations may relate to poor practice where an adult's or peer's behaviour is inappropriate and may be causing concern to a young person or adult at risk.
+Allegations may relate to poor practice where an adult's or peer's behaviour is inappropriate and may be causing concern to a child or young person.
 Poor practice includes any behaviour which contravenes the BTC Code of Conduct and Ethics, infringes individuals' rights and/or is a failure to fulfil the highest standards of care.
 Poor practice is unacceptable in Taekwondo and will be treated seriously and appropriate actions taken.